 How to Provide Support

-As a member of the District community, a student may approach you regarding being the recipient of unwelcomed sexual conduct or having knowledge regarding another student in this situation.
-It is important to provide support to a Complainant and to refer this person to professional resources (see above).
-These steps are designed to help you be the best support and inform someone of the resources available to assist with the person’s physical and emotional needs.
+As a member of the District community, a student may approach you regarding being the recipient of unwelcomed conduct or having knowledge regarding another student in this situation.
+It is important to provide support and to refer them to professional resources (see above).
+Here are some steps that can assist you:

-- Recognize it can be an enormous step for someone to talk with another person about a sexual assault and this person has placed trust in you by revealing the experience.
+- Recognize it can be an enormous step for someone to talk with another person about their experience and this person has placed trust in sharing information with you.
 However, it is important to inform the student you are mandated to report any information the student reports to you.
-The following statement is suggested to have available to inform the student: “I need to tell you that I am considered a Responsible Employee that means I must inform the Title IX Coordinator that an incident has occurred.
-The reason we do this report is to make sure you are able to get all the help and support you need.
+The following statement is suggested to have available to inform the student: “I need to tell you that I am considered an official with Authority (OWA) that means I must inform the Title IX Coordinator that an incident has occurred.
+The reason we report this information is to make sure you are able to get all the help and support you need.
 If you do not want details of what occurred reported or are not interested in making a complaint at this time, you have the right to maintain your privacy.
-I will only report what you confide in me.
+I will only report what you share with me.
 If you prefer to speak with someone confidentially, I would be happy to help you get in touch with the psychologist at the Student Health Center.
 They are not obligated to report any details to the Title IX Coordinator”.

 - Given the trust the student has placed in you, please respect the student’s privacy.
-Do not share the student’s experience with others except for the Office of Student Conduct, Office of the Vice President for Student Affairs, or Campus Safety.
+Do not share the student’s experience with others except for the Title IX Coordinator.

 - Listen and believe the student.
 Inform the student of reporting options.

-- You can assure the student that no records or reports of sexual assault are kept in the student’s permanent academic records.
+- You can assure the student that no records or reports of unwelcomed conduct are kept in the student’s permanent academic records.

 Remember it is not only our ethical responsibility to respond in a comprehensive and supportive way, but it is also our legal responsibility.